dendronhq/dendron-site/vault/dendron._ref.command-prompt.md

 created: 1631729103658
 ---

-The command prompt is used to execute commands in VSCode.
+The command prompt is used to execute commands in VS Code.
 You can bring it up by using `CMD+SHIFT+P` on Mac or `CTRL+SHIFT+P` on Linux and windows.